united-manufacturing-hub/benthos-umh/README.md

 - (WAGO PFC100, 750-8101, OPC UA) Connect Anonymously
 - (WAGO PFC100, 750-8101, OPC UA) Connect Username / Password
 - (WAGO PFC100, 750-8101, OPC UA) Connect and get one float number
+- (Siemens S7-1200, TODO, S7) Connect and get one word
+- (Beckhoff, CX8190, ADS) Connect and get

 These tests are executed with a local github runner called "hercules", which is connected to a isolated testing network.